The Guide

 • Five BSO-accredited schools: Brighton and St Andrews (Gold/Outstanding), Harrow, King's, and Traill (Meets Standards).

 • Patana, St Andrews, and Ascot switch to IB at sixth form.
-Check what your child will actually sit at 18.
+Check what your child will sit at 18.

 • We could not find published exam results for most mid-range and budget schools.